-- 5.25 Policy DM12 requires new build residential properties to have: - - a separation distance of at least 21 metres between directly facing elevations of dwellings containing windows of habitable rooms - a separation of at least 12 metres between directly facing elevations of dwellings containing windows of habitable rooms and a gable or windowless elevation - 5.26 The site has been designed to comply with the above separation distance between both proposed and existing properties.

-5.27 A comprehensive Design and Access Statement has been produced that suitably explains the proposed design of the development in greater detail, and the design stages and process the final site layout has been through.
+- 5.25 Policy DM12 requires new build residential properties to have: - - a separation distance of at least 21 metres between directly facing elevations of dwellings containing windows of habitable rooms - a separation of at least 12 metres between directly facing elevations of dwellings containing windows of habitable rooms and a gable or windowless elevation - 5.26 The site has been designed to comply with the above separation distance between both proposed and existing properties. - 5.27 A comprehensive Design and Access Statement has been produced that suitably explains the proposed design of the development in greater detail.